 Interest Is Calculated Daily: In Australia, home loan interest is usually worked out daily based on your current loan balance and charged monthly.
 That daily calculation is why strategies like early repayments and offset accounts can be so effective.

-Know Your Terms: Getting familiar with key terms—like principal, interest rate, loan term, P&I vs IO repayments, amortization, and comparison rate—makes it easier to compare loans and understand your options.
+Know Your Terms: Getting familiar with key terms—like principal, interest rate, loan term, P&I vs IO repayments, amortisation, and comparison rate—makes it easier to compare loans and understand your options.

 Your Loan Type Matters: Choosing between a fixed or variable interest rate comes down to your preferences.
 Fixed rates give you predictable repayments, while variable rates offer more flexibility but can fluctuate.
 Similarly, P&I repayments reduce your balance over time, while interest-only options give short-term relief but cost more in the long run.